kireetijosyula41/MRI_Scan_Captioner_Agent/README.md

 To download the dataset for this project, navigate to the following website on kaggle: https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset and download the dataset to your local machine.
-The file contains I would advise creating a main directory and placing the downloaded dataset file along with the model.ipynb and streamlit-app.py files
+The file contains I would advise creating a main directory and placing the downloaded dataset file along with the model.ipynb and streamlit-app.py files as well as the brain_tumor.h5 file.

 Finally, there are many libraries necessary to be installed on your local machine in order to run the code involved in this project